-Orrstown has a team of fraud analysts that work around the clock to monitor purchase activity.
-We also score each transaction to see the potential for fraud and we'll contact you if we find something that doesn't look right.
+Orrstown's team of fraud analysts work around the clock to monitor purchase activity.
+We score each transaction to see the potential for fraud and we'll contact you if we find something that doesn't look right.
 We call this feature Fraud Protection.

 Lost Your Debit Card?

 If you need to report a lost, stolen, or compromised Debit Card we ask that you do ALL of the following.

 - Use our Mobile or Online Systems (Manage Card) to disable your Debit Card.

 If you don't have access to these Online systems, call the 24x7 Hotline at 1-866-546-8273 and explain your situation.